-To communicate with members via email, telephone or post — or non-members who have signed up for email updates on our website — to provide information concerning the criminal justice system and CJA products, events, surveys and services that you request from us or which we feel may interest you.
+To communicate with you via email, telephone or post as a member to provide you with information concerning the criminal justice system and CJA products, events, surveys and services that you request from us or which we feel may interest you.

 To communicate with you to send invoices and regarding payment of membership fees.

 To notify you about changes to our service.

 Access to your personal data